zackliston/ZLTaskManager/README.md

 ###Usage
 There are four main classes in ZLTaskManager
-1: `ZLTaskManager` - Responsible for queueing, stopping, cancelling, restarting etc all work.
+1: `ZLTaskManager` - Responsible for queueing, stopping, cancelling, restarting etc all work. <br>
-2: `ZLTask` - How we specify and queue work on the `TaskManager`
+2: `ZLTask` - How we specify and queue work on the `TaskManager`<br>
 3: `ZLTaskWorker` - Where the actual work is done.
-You must provide the custom implementation of your work in a subclass of this.
+You must provide the custom implementation of your work in a subclass of this. <br>
 3: `ZLManager` - Responsible for `TaskWorkers`.
-The `TaskManager` will ask subclasses of this to create `TaskWorkers` based on the task type it is registered for.
+The `TaskManager` will ask subclasses of this to create `TaskWorkers` based on the task type it is registered for. <br>

 ###Initializing
 `ZLTaskManager` is a shared instance and is initialized at the first call.
 It is recommended to initialize the `TaskManager` and register all available `ZLManager` subclasses on app launch, for example: